FAQs

 To earn the Hollywood CPR Certificate, trainees must:

-Complete 640 hours of hands-on training
+Complete college pre-req certificate and log 640 hours of hands-on training

 -